 Bring balsamic vinegar, two cups cold water, salt and pickling spice to a simmer for 30 minutes.
 Blanch the potato and butternut squash.
 Combine all the vegetables in a bowl; strain the warm pickling liquid over the vegetables and refrigerate for 24 hours.
-Toss with the arugula and serve with Bacon Maple Mustard Jam on the side.
+Drain the vegetables, toss with arugula, and serve with Bacon Maple Mustard Jam on the side.

-Fried Exotic Mushrooms with Black Garlic Ajoli
+Fried Exotic Mushrooms with Black Garlic Aioli